JaswanthP6878/DS-and-Algorithms/README.md

-# Datastruces and Algorithms
+# Data structures and Algorithms

-Datastructures and Algorithms pratice in python
+DataStructures and Algorithms pratice in python

 > Questions and Topics followed from neetcode.io [roadmap](https://neetcode.io/roadmap)